ekazaev/route-composer/README.md

 a `DefaultRouter` which is an implementation of the `Router` protocol to handle routing based on the configuration explained above.

 *Example: The user taps on a cell in a `UITableView`.
 It then asks the router to navigate the user to `ProductViewController`.
-The user should be logged in to see the product details.*
+The user should be logged into see the product details.*

 ```swift